 - Section A USA 1920 1973.
-This is a study of the USA in a period of opportunity and inequality when some Americans lived the 'American Dream' whilst others struggled with the nightmare of poverty, prejudice and discrimination. - Section B Conflict and Tension in Asia, 1950 1975.
+A study of the USA in a period of opportunity and inequality when some Americans lived the 'American Dream' whilst others struggled with the nightmares of poverty, prejudice and discrimination. - Section B Conflict and Tension in Asia, 1950 1975.
 This focuses on the Korean and Vietnam wars, and seeks to show how and why these conflicts occurred and why it was difficult to resolve the tensions which arose.